-She called Thompson, and that conversation led to a relationship that has resulted in the family’s foundation making two significant gifts to Duke programs that support teen and young adults with cancer.
+She called Thompson, and that conversation led to a relationship that has resulted in the family’s foundation making three significant gifts to Duke programs that support teen and young adults with cancer and other chronic health issues.
 The foundation, called I’m Not Done Yet, is named for Bobby’s desire to always do more.

 “Even in the last days of his life when he wasn’t feeling good, he would always get up and do what he needed to do,” Liz says.

 The I’m Not Done Yet Foundation gift funds a peer-to-peer support program for teens and young adults with chronic disease and their parents, called “Bobby’s Coaches,” an effort led by Gary Maslow, MD, in the Duke Department of Psychiatry and Behavioral Sciences.
 Bobby had served as a mentor for teen patients with chronic health issues through the ATLAS program in that department, and Bobby’s Coaches grew out of that.